- March 25, 2020

 Dodge City, KS 67801

-If you have questions or need assistance registering, contact:
+If you have questions or need assistance with registration, please contact:

 We welcome people of all abilities.
-For questions about accessibility or to request an accommodation, please select your needs on the online registration form or contact Shelly Newman.
+For questions about accessibility or to request an accommodation, please select your needs on the online registration form or contact Teresa Gallegos.
 Requests should be made at least 14 business days prior to the event.

 - Animal abuse perpetration as an indicator of risk for responders, families, and communities